Aluminum Siding Replacement

 How Cost Effective is Aluminum Siding?

-Aluminum siding is one of the more cost-effective materials on the market ($3 to $6 per square foot) and you can expect it to last at least 40 years.
-Because of the lightweight panels, installation is relatively simple, making it a project that you may be able to take on as a homeowner, saving you the cost of professional installation.
-Additionally, according to the 2016 Cost vs. Value report, replacing your siding can yield a 77% rate of return on your investment.
+Aluminum siding is one of the more cost-effective materials on the market ($2 to $7 per square foot) and you can expect it to last at least 40 years.
+Because of the lightweight panels, aluminum siding installation is relatively simple.
+Replacing your home siding can yield a 77% rate of return on your investment.

-Aluminum siding comes in a variety of panel sizes, for installing horizontally or vertically (both styles pictured).
-Aluminum siding is typically packaged with all the necessary parts and pieces needed to install, making it a relatively simple do-it-yourself project.
-Your siding will also come with an instruction booklet.
-Follow the instructions that come with your siding, but remember:
+Aluminum siding installation options come in a variety of panel sizes, for installing horizontally or vertically.
+Aluminum siding is typically packaged with all the necessary parts and pieces needed to install, making it a relatively simple to install on your home.

 - While you can use a standard hammer to install your aluminum siding, only use aluminum nails.
 The nails should have 1/8-inch shanks, heads at least 5/16 inch in diameter, and be able to penetrate backing by at least 3/4 inch.